segmentio/segment-docs/src/getting-started/02-simple-install.md

 ![](/docs/connections/images/find_writekey.png)

 > info ""
 > [Cloud-sources](/docs/connections/sources/about-cloud-sources/) do not have write keys, as they use a token or key from your account with that service.
-Cloud-sources have other considerations, and aren't part of this tutorial.
+Cloud-sources have other considerations and aren't part of this tutorial.

 ## Installing Segment